Ron Norsworthy

 Ron Norsworthy is an American visual artist and designer.
 His work employs notions of spaces and decoration of space as narratives about his lived experience as a queer person of color as well as that of his community/communities.
 His interdisciplinary practice is a fusion of fine art, video and multiple design disciplines.
 In addition to his solo practice, Norsworthy is part of DARNstudio, an art collaboration with his husband and fellow artist, David Anthone.

 Early life

 Norsworthy was born in South Bend, Indiana.
 A graduate of Princeton University, he began his career working as a designer for the architect Michael Graves.

 Career

-He was the CEO and founder of the multi-disciplinary design firm The Norsworthy Fund (2005-2010) as well as creator of N Home, a line of bedding and home accessories developed in partnership with television shopping channel QVC (UK), which he presented on the channel from 2011-2014.
+He was the CEO and founder of the multi-disciplinary design firm The Norsworthy Fund (2005–2010) as well as creator of N Home, a line of bedding and home accessories developed in partnership with television shopping channel QVC (UK), which he presented on the channel from 2011 to 2014.

 His interest in the role of architecture in entertainment and pop culture led him to explore art direction and production design.
 He is responsible for numerous design projects, including many music videos, sets, interiors, and events.